edbentley/replay/README.md

 yet powerful, giving you total control on how your game runs.
 With a great testing library built in, Replay is ideal for writing bug-free games.

-Build your game once and deploy it for web or iOS (with more platforms like Android coming in the future).
+Build your game once and deploy it for web, iOS and Android.

 [Tutorial](https://replay.js.org/tutorial) ·
 [Docs](https://replay.js.org/docs/intro) · [Blog](https://replay.js.org/blog) ·